I woke to the sound of thunder, to a morning in a monochrome palette; color, sucked from the sky.

 Yet the origin of the word is hurt, or suffering.
 A strength of feeling that is, ultimately, consuming.

-Whether directed at a person or a field of endeavor, are some of us more wired to be passionate?
-Unable to live without a level of engagement and vitality that promises dizzying heights – emotional, physical, and intellectual – even with all the risks involved?
+Are some of us more wired to be passionate, whether directed at a person or a field of endeavor?
+Are we unable to live without a level of engagement and vitality that promises dizzying heights – emotional, physical, and intellectual – even with the risks involved?

 - Is walking away from passion more prevalent in women than men?

-- In pursuit of our most profound dreams?
+- And in pursuit of our most profound dreams?

-And if we do turn away more often, is it because we are the shoulder, the backbone, the strong center upon which others depend?
+If we turn away more often, is it because we are the shoulder, the backbone, the strong center upon which others depend?

-Is passion easier to pursue before we have children, because we haven’t yet been split open, life pulled from our bellies, and a bond stronger than we could have imagined potent enough to change everything that comes after?
+Is passion easier to pursue before we have children because we haven’t yet been split open, life pulled from our bellies, and in the emerging bond which holds us we realize a potency strong enough to change everything that comes after?

 Fight